cinchy-co/Documentation/guides-for-using-cinchy/user-guides/overview-of-the-data-browser.md

 ![Image 3: Bookmarking](<../../.gitbook/assets/image (611).png>)

-The object will pop into your “Bookmark” section.To rearrange your bookmarks simply drag and drop the object into the desired order.
+The object will pop into your “Bookmark” section.
+To rearrange your bookmark, drag and drop the object into the desired order.

-## 4. Network Map <a href="#my-data-network" id="my-data-network"></a>
+## Network Map <a href="#my-data-network" id="my-data-network"></a>

-You "Network Map" shows a visualization of all tables in Cinchy you have access to and how they are all connected _(Image 4)._
+You "Network Map" shows a visualization of all tables in Cinchy you have access to and how they're all connected _(Image 4)._

 Each of the coloured circles represents an object in Cinchy.
-The lines between them demonstrate the links between them.
+The lines between them show the links between them.

 ![Image 4: Cinchy Network Map](<../../.gitbook/assets/image (532).png>)